chramostatm/chramostatm/README.md

 - 👀 I’m interested in: All things related to Computer Science, Cyber Security and Math
 - 🌱 I’m currently learning: Network Security and Applied Cryptography
 - 💞️ I’m looking to collaborate on: anything! but I have a soft spot for more mathematical projects and open source Cyber Security projects.
-  - 🍨 GitHub not your preferred collaboration platform?
+  - ☕️ GitHub not your cuppa tea?
 Just let me know.
-- 📫 reach me via Carrier Pigeon.
+- 📫 reach me through Word of Mouth

 <!---
 chramostatm/chramostatm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.